ekusiadadus/candy_sorter/README.md

 ✅ Add 2 new candies each time the user drags it into the wrong bowl.

+✅ Animations for candies, bowls and counters.

+✅ Page transition animation for a new game.

 ## iOS & Android

 ![](https://github.com/deam91/candy_sorter/blob/main/assets/images/phone1.png?raw=true)